Cenél nÓengusa: Early history

+Óengus Mór is said to have had two sons, Nadsluaig and Fergna, and their descendants are also listed in the Senchus.
 It has been suggested that Fergna son of Óengus Mór may be identified with Fergnae mac Oengusso Ibdaig, that is Fergnae son of Óengus the Hebridean.
 The descendants of this Fergnae, known as the Uí Ibdaig—the descendants of the Hebridean—were counted as a minor branch of the powerful Dál Fiatach of Ulster.
+Another account suggests Óengus inherited Islay from a Pictish heiress.